amplience/dc-integration-tester/README.md

 -   `nvm use` (or `nvm use 14` on windows)
 -   `npm i`
--   `npm i .../dc-demostore-integration`
+-   `npm i .../dc-integration-middleware`
-    -   ...or whatever the local path is to the dc-demostore-integration.
+    -   ...or whatever the local path is to the dc-integration-middleware.
     -   Whenever you make any changes to the demostore integrations, make sure you `npm run build` on that project.
 -   `npm run dev -- <arguments>`
     -   Run a command without building and linking.